Surayia-Rahman/minipython/README.md

 The result is visualized with a plot showing both the actual noisy data and the regression line fitted by the model.

 In conclusion, this code showcases the use of a neural network for regression to approximate a non-linear function, and its effectiveness can be evaluated by the accuracy of the fitted line compared to the true underlying function (sine wave).

+Using this notion, the sample stock price dataset analysis can be referred to.

+The quiz game is just for fun :)

+     The last one would be using scapy on a surface level for a little bit of experiment.

+This script performs a network scan to discover devices connected to a local network and retrieves information about those devices, including their IP address, MAC address, and vendor name.
+Here's a breakdown of how it works:

+1. get_vendor(mac_address) function:
+This function takes a MAC address as input and uses an external API (macvendors.com) to retrieve the vendor name associated with that MAC address.

+It sends an HTTP GET request to the https://api.macvendors.com/{mac_address} endpoint and returns the vendor name if the request is successful (HTTP status 200).

+If an error occurs (e.g., the API is unavailable or the request fails), the function returns "Unknown".

+2. scan_network(target_ip_range, timeout) function:
+This function scans the local network for devices by sending ARP (Address Resolution Protocol) requests to the specified IP range.

+The IP range to scan is provided in CIDR notation (default is "192.168.100.1/24", which means it scans all IP addresses in the 192.168.100.1 - 192.168.100.254 range).

+ARP is used to map IP addresses to MAC addresses.
+The function sends an ARP request for each device in the IP range, and the devices that are active on the network will respond with their MAC addresses.

+The srp function from the Scapy library is used to send and receive ARP packets, with a specified timeout (timeout=2 seconds).

+After receiving the responses, the function calls the get_vendor function to fetch the vendor name for each MAC address and stores the results in a list of dictionaries.
+Each dictionary contains the following information:

+a.
+IP address of the device (received.psrc)

+b.
+MAC address of the device (received.hwsrc)

+c.
+Vendor name retrieved using the get_vendor function

+3. Example usage:

+The script then calls scan_network() to perform the scan and prints the results.

+It outputs the discovered devices in a tabular format, listing each device's IP address, MAC address, and vendor name (if available).